Why QA Testing is Essential for Software Development

 Keep in mind that there is a considerable difference between the checkups that developers and QA engineers do.
 Developers focus on finding ways to solve a problem efficiently and with elegance.

 Quality engineers do the opposite.
 They concentrate on finding all possible ways to make it fail.
 Developers make solutions and keep those solutions as detailed as possible.
-Quality engineers analyse if those solutions are usable by real people.
+Quality engineers analyze if those solutions are usable by real people.

 The customers may use them in most peculiar ways.
 Developers concentrate on technologies, and quality engineers are customer-oriented.